 1. Realistic, Verifiable, and Objective Reporting.

-A basic principle in GAAP is that owners should report asset values that are realistic.
+A fundamental principle in GAAP is that owners should report asset values that are realistic.
 Asset values, therefore, should reflect actual cost, replacement cost, or current market value.
-Owners who report unrealistic values instead risk presenting a misleading picture of company financial performance and financial position.
+Owners who state unrealistic values risk presenting a misleading picture of company financial performance and financial position.

 2. The Matching Concept.